nccgroup/GTFOBLookup/README.md

 - colorama (`pip3 install colorama`)
 - git (`pip3 install gitpython`)
 - yaml (`pip3 install pyyaml`)

+These can all be installed with the following command: `pip3 install -r requirements.txt`

 ## Installation/Setup
 To install GTFOBLookup, git clone the repository to your machine and run `gtfoblookup.py update` whilst connected to the internet: